 The IRAP is a computer-based reaction time task.
 Its procedural parameters have been discussed in great detail in many other papers (Barnes-Holmes et al., 2010; Hussey, Thompson, et al., 2015), and so only a brief overview will be provided here (see Hussey, 2020).
 On each block of trials, participants are presented with images or words at the top of the screen and in the middle of the screen.
 Response options are presented on the bottom left and bottom right sides of the screen and are mapped to the left and right response keys.
 In order to progress to the next trial, the correct response must be given.
 Incorrect responses result in a red X being presented on screen.
 The correct responses alternated between blocks.
 For example, an IRAP study examining racial attitudes might include “White people” and “Black people” as category stimuli and positive and negative words as attribute stimuli.
 In this example, a participant must respond to “White people” and “Dangerous” with “True” on one block and “False” on the other block.
 Participants initially complete pairs of these blocks during a practice phase of the task; once responding meet predetermined criteria for a both of a pair of practice blocks (typically a median reaction time < 2000 ms and a percentage accuracy > 80%), participants proceed to the test block (typically three pairs).
-Only data from the test blocks is used in the analyses (Hussey, Thompson, et al., 2015).
+Only data from the test blocks were used in the analyses (Hussey, Thompson, et al., 2015).
 Details of each IRAP’s stimuli, task parameters, and responding rules can be found in the Supplementary Materials of the original dataset (osf.io/v3twe).

 Data processing